 Come and visit Dumphlun!

 History.
-South of the road from Nevers to Château-Chinon (Nièvre, Burgundy), the castle and farm of Dumphlun stand on a promontory overlooking the Andarge valley.
+South of the road from Nevers to Château-Chinon (Nièvre, Burgundy), the chateau and farm of Dumphlun stand on a hill overlooking the Andarge valley.

-In the 17th and 18th centuries, Dumphlun became the residence of the Marquis de Rémigny, an influential family that had probably arrived in the Nivernais region with the Dukes of Gonzaga.
-A monumental project was then conceived, the plans of which have been preserved.
-A new wing was added to the castle, as well as very large farm buildings with the same volumes and Mansard-style roofs.
+In the 17th and 18th centuries, Dumphlun became the residence of the Marquis de Rémigny, an influential family in Nevers and the Nivernais.
+A monumental project was prepared by two Parisian architects: Jean-Baptiste Leroux, whose plans have been preserved, and Jean Babin, who supervised the transformation of Dumphlun.
+A new wing was added to the chateau, as well as very large outbuildings with the same volumes and Mansard-style roofs.

 This farm, the largest "model farm" in the Nièvre region, prospered in the 19th century, when it was a place of innovation for agriculture and breeding.